 Do you feel like this summer just flew by?
 I can't believe it is September and NFL Kickoff is tonight.
 I feel like at the beginning of summer I wanted to do all these things, kid you not, I even had a list.
 Now that summer is over, I feel like I didn't accomplish nearly anything on that list.

 One thing I did do was make this fruit salsa and cinnamon chips on a 90-degree day in Los Angeles.
 It was so fresh and delicious, my boyfriend said it was the best thing I have ever made.
-A huge pro about the fruit salsa is that it is made with fresh fruit (no added sugars), 2 tbsp of honey and some lime juice to zest it up.
+A huge pro about the fruit salsa is that it is made with fresh fruit (no added sugars), 2 tablespoon of honey and some lime juice to zest it up.

 The fruit I used was apples, blueberries, strawberries, kiwis, and pineapple; but what you put in this dish is completely up to you!
 Modify it as you wish.
 Note the recipe below only makes a small batch so if you need it for a larger group, simply double the recipe.

 If you make this Fruit Salsa & Cinnamon Chips recipe, please let me know!
 Leave a comment or tag me on Instagram @thathangrygurl.

 - 1½ cup pineapple

 - ½ cup sugar